kamaljeetsingh14/YouTube-Comment-Classification/README.md

 # Objectives

 The learning objectives of this project are to:
-1. build a neural network for multilabel classification problem.
+1. build a neural network for multilabel classification on YouTube comments .
 Given a text, predict whether any of the following emotions are present:

 admiration
 amusement